Constance Wu: Relationships and children

-Mental health and cyberbullying
+Mental health, cyberbullying and harassment

 In May 2019, after Fresh Off the Boat was renewed for its sixth and final season, Wu made several social media posts expressing her unhappiness with the renewal, including commenting "Dislike" on the show's Instagram post announcing the renewal and tweeting, "So upset right now that I'm literally crying.
 Ugh.
 Fuck".
-Several days later, Wu clarified that she had been angry at the show's renewal because it had forced her to drop out of another project that she was "really passionate about", one that would have been an artistic challenge compared to her role in Fresh Off the Boat.
+Several days later, Wu clarified that she had been angry at the show's renewal because it had forced her to drop out of another project that she was "really passionate about," one that would have been an artistic challenge compared to her role in Fresh Off the Boat.
 She further stated that she loved her cast mates and harbored no animosity towards them.
 The posts sparked backlash on social media.

 In July 2022, Wu revealed that the controversy, and specifically several private messages from "a fellow Asian actress" who told Wu that she had "become a blight on the Asian American community", had prompted her to attempt suicide; she was found by a friend and saved.
 Wu abstained from social media for the subsequent three years and decreased her acting workload to "focus on [her] mental health", which included entering psychotherapy.

-Fresh Off the Boat harassment

 In September 2022, Wu stated in interviews that she was the target of sexual harassment by an unspecified producer of Fresh Off the Boat, which had contributed to her initial reaction to the news of the show's renewal.